m-jahani/LINKAGE_DRAG/README.md

 > runs as: PCADMIX2TPED_EMMAX.R HA412v2_chromosome.txt pcadmix.xxx.regions.txt SAM_LIST /save/directory

+### GWAS_EMMAX_INROG.sh

+> Runs EMMAX GWAS on introgression variants

+### manhattan_beta.R

+> Draws Manhattan and barcode plot for introgression GWAS, in the manhattan plots the position of introgressions in Y axis is base on P value and beta sign

 ### PCADMIX2TPED_rrBLUP.R

 > finds the overlaps between PCadmix result and 1kb genomewide windows and save the introgression variants in plink transposed format tped specificly for rrBLUP, introgressed allele saved as allele 1